Filipino Naturalizing to a US Citizen the Citizenship Process. N-400

 $725. filing fee to USCIS

 This is Maria Rossbach from Wisconsin USA, I am now officially a US citizen.
 I received my naturalization certificate after my oath-taking this morning.
 I am very excited to apply for a US passport.
-Thank you so much for your help from beginning til the end.
+Thank you so much for your help from the beginning until the end.
 Next few years we will buy a house in Bacolod.
 My husband and I are hoping to meet you so we can thank you for everything personally.
 Sincerely, Maria 09/05/2019